 Carry a lot of water.
 You lose water so fast when it’s hot and dehydration and heat stroke come on fast.
 If you are driving take as much water as you possibly can.
 Bottled water is cheap and it really could save your life.
 As a minimum, we have a 1-gallon bottle per person. preferably more.
 You don’t need to drink a crazy amount if everything is going ok, just drink to thirst.
 But having that reserve could be very important should you have a breakdown.

 You may as well leave it at home for all the good it will do.
 Out in the remote wilds, there will be no signal.
 If you have a breakdown and need assistance you are not going to be able to phone it in.
-Fortunately, as long as you stay on paved roads the odds that someone will be along in a few minutes is pretty high.
-This is why we advise not to head to a too remote location.
+Fortunately, as long as you stay on paved roads the odds that someone will be along in a few minutes are pretty high.
+This is why we advise you not to head to a too remote location.
 Sticking to the tourist areas means you can always catch a lift back to civilization pretty quickly to arrange recovery.

-Likewise, if you see tourists looking a bit standard it might be nice to offer assistance if you can.
+Likewise, if you see tourists looking a bit strandard it might be nice to offer assistance if you can.
 Of course, care should be taken when receiving lifts from strangers, but on the whole, it’s pretty safe as most of the time you will encounter fellow tourists.
 Never split up and if something feels unsafe or you are unsure, decline the offer, someone else will be along soon enough.

 If you do break down it is important not to panic.
 As we stated help should be only a few minutes away and even if you are somewhere very remote someone will be along at some point.
 As long as you have brought reserves of water you will be fine for days as long as you don’t do anything stupid.

-Unless you are close to a town you are unlikely to be able to walk anywhere so the best bet is to stay with your car.
+Unless you are close to a town you are unlikely to be able to walk anywhere so the best bet is to stay in your car.
 Find shelter from the sun during the hottest part of the day if you can and keep drinking water.
 Don’t take risks with strangers and don’t head off into the wilderness on a “shortcut”.
 Just wait it out.
 Sooner or later you should be able to flag down a good Samaritan,

 Snakes, Scorpions, and Black Widows are all present in the Valley but unless you hunt them out they will not find you.
 During the day they will be safely tucked under rocks, logs, and in crevices.
 Leave these things alone and you will have no trouble at all.